 Also, check - Top Landmark Judgments That Changed India

 The Right to Information (RTI) Act, of 2005 allows Indian citizens to access information held by government agencies.
 It promotes transparency and accountability in governance.
-Given below are few important sections that are related to student rights in India.
+Given below are a few important sections that are related to student rights in India.
 Sections are as follows :

 Section 3: Gives every citizen of India the right to information.